ContactEngineering/topobank/docs/publishing.rst

 - When downloading analysis of a published surface, a license file should be included.
 - The help page should explain sharing and publishing.
 - After publishing, all users should get a notification about the published surface.
+- For publishing, the surface must have at least one topography.

 Implementation in Backend